We think this movie stands out for:

-Parents need to know that the second-to-last installment in the epic Harry Potter movie saga is the darkest, most intense yet.
+Parents need to know that Harry Potter and the Deathly Hallows: Part 1, the second-to-last installment in the epic Harry Potter movie saga is the darkest, most intense yet.
 It has the highest body count of any Potter film, including the deaths of several recurring characters -- some of which are particularly emotional and upsetting.
 Harry, Ron, Hermione, and their friends are bloodied, injured, and cursed.
 In one startling "jump" scene, Voldemort's giant killer snake bursts out of an old woman's body; there's also a particularly disturbing torture scene in which a major character is branded with an insult.
 Expect a bit of sensuality, including lots of longing looks and protective embraces between Ron and Hermione, a passionate snog between Harry and Ginny, and a scene of "ghost" versions of Harry and Hermione tormenting Ron with a sensual kiss (they appear to be nude, and you can see their torsos, but it's quite blurry/misty).
 Despite the amped-up angst and violence, the characters prove again and again that unconditional friendship, loyalty, and love can survive even the most harrowing of threats.

 What's the story?